 There’s nothing more frustrating than calling a company and never being able to get through to them.
 If this is the case, walk away.
 If they won’t pick up the phone when you’re trying to give them money, imagine how hard they’ll be to get hold of if you have a future warranty issue.

-For a new air conditioning system, does the company follow up to make sure it is working as they said it would?
-They should do this within a couple of months.
-A good company will provide you with reminders to service your air conditioner over the following two years and respond quickly to any warranty issues.
+Does the company follow up to make sure it is working after installation?
+The best air con companies will provide you with reminders to service your air conditioner over the first two years and respond quickly to any warranty issues.

 The ARC issues two licences for technicians who work with split system air conditioners.
 The licences are identified as;